sunaku/tamzen-font/README.markdown

 This is [my personal fork][1] of the wonderful [Tamsyn font][2] by Scott Fial.
-It is programatically forked from Tamsyn version 1.9 by the `Tamzen.rb` script (needs `gem install git` library) and diverges from it in the following ways:
+It is programatically forked from Tamsyn version 1.9 by the `Tamzen.rb` script (see the "Building" section below) and diverges from it in the following ways:

 * Medium "g" is backported from Tamsyn 1.6.
 * Medium "h" is backported from Tamsyn 1.6.